Part 18 (Twin Peaks): Events

 Cooper drives to the home of the absent waitress (Sheryl Lee) who, despite looking like Laura, is confused when Cooper calls her Laura, and identifies herself as Carrie Page.
-When Cooper insists that she is Laura and offers to take her home to Twin Peaks, Carrie, who is already eager to leave Odessa, agrees to follow him.
+When Cooper insists that she is Laura and offers to take her home to Twin Peaks, Carrie, already eager to leave Odessa, agrees to follow him.

-As Carrie packs her things, Cooper takes a quick look around her residence, seeing the body of a man dead from a gunshot wound on her couch, a white figurine of a horse, and an assault rifle on the floor.
-As they drive through the night, Carrie begins reminiscing about her past in Odessa, and how she tried to keep a clean and organized house despite not knowing any better.
+As Carrie packs her things, Cooper looks around her residence and sees the body of a man dead from a gunshot wound on her couch, a white figurine of a horse, and an assault rifle on the floor.
+As they drive, Carrie begins talking about her life in Odessa, saying she tried to keep a clean and organized house.

 When they arrive at Twin Peaks, they pass by the Double R Diner before parking in front of the Palmer house.
 Carrie does not recognize anything.
 Cooper knocks on the door, but a stranger (Mary Reber) answers.
-The woman identifies herself as Alice Tremond, and, after speaking to her unseen partner, tells them that they bought the house from a Mrs. Chalfont and that they do not know who the prior owner was or who Sarah Palmer is.
+The woman identifies herself as Alice Tremond, and, after speaking to her unseen partner, tells them that they bought the house from a Mrs. Chalfont and that they do not know who the previous owner was or who Sarah Palmer is.

-Cooper thanks her, and he and Carrie walk away, both perplexed.
-Cooper hesitates and turns again towards the house.
-While walking mechanically, a confused Cooper asks to himself, "What year is this?"
-Carrie turns to look at the house and hears Sarah Palmer (Grace Zabriskie) calling out for "Laura."
-She suddenly screams like Laura; at that moment as Cooper turns and reacts in shock, all the lights in the house go out, and everything shown onscreen is plunged into darkness.
+Cooper thanks her, and he and Carrie depart, both perplexed.
+Cooper hesitates and turns again toward the house.
+Walking mechanically, Cooper, confused, asks himself, "What year is this?"
+Carrie turns to look at the house and hears Sarah Palmer (Grace Zabriskie) calling out for "Laura".
+She suddenly screams in a similar fashion to Laura; at that moment, as Cooper turns and reacts in shock, all the lights in the house go out, and the screen goes dark.

-The final image of the episode - and the series - is a brief flashback to an earlier moment in the Black Lodge, as Laura whispers something into a disturbed Cooper's ear.
-Unlike a previous similar instance, her message to Cooper is left unrevealed to the audience as the credits roll over this image.
+The episode's final image is a brief flashback to an earlier moment in the Black Lodge, as Laura whispers something into a Cooper's ear.
+Unlike in a previous similar instance, her message is not revealed.

 Production

-The writing credits for "Part 18", like the rest of the limited series, was are Mark Frost and David Lynch and directed by Lynch.
-Of note, in 2025, former Twin Peaks screenwriter Harley Peyton stated the "sweetly nostalgic" Part 17 was Frost's original intended ending for the series while Part 18 with "the most horrifying scream into the blackest of voids" was Lynch's own preferred conclusion.
-In the same interview, Frost seemingly confirmed this creative approach for the final two episodes, saying, "I would say that we both got our ending, and they actually work hand in hand."
+The writing credits for "Part 18", like the rest of the limited series, are Mark Frost and David Lynch and directed by Lynch.
+In 2025, former Twin Peaks screenwriter Harley Peyton said the "sweetly nostalgic" Part 17 was Frost's original ending for the series while Part 18 was Lynch's preferred conclusion.
+In the same interview, Frost said, "I would say that we both got our ending, and they actually work hand in hand."